pixelbyaj/MQDotnetClient/README.md

 # IBM MQ Dotnet Client Library
 Dotnet wrapper on top offcial IBMMQDotnetClient library.
 Built with resilience and transient-fault-handling

+## Installation

+## Installation via NuGet

+To install the client library via NuGet:

+* Search for `MQDotnetClient` in the NuGet Library, or
+* Type `Install-Package MQDotnetClient` into the Package Manager Console.

+* Type `dotnet add package MQDotnetClient` into the dotnet CLI

 ## Dependencies
 *   IBMMQDotnetClient (>= 9.3.5.1)
 *   Microsoft.Extensions.Logging.Abstractions (>= 8.0.1)